emrgnt-cmplxty/automata/automata/docs/tests/unit/test_tool.rst

 TestTool
 ========

-``TestTool`` is a class derived from the ``Tool`` base class.
-It’s a simple tool implementation that allows synchronous and asynchronous execution of a provided function or coroutine and returns a specific output in the form of a string.
-This class is mainly used for testing purposes.
+``TestTool`` is a simple testing tool that inherits from the ``Tool`` class.
+It is designed for testing purposes within the automata framework.
+Its primary function is to return a predefined string when executed. ``TestTool`` serves as an example of how to create and use custom tools within the framework.

 Overview
 --------

-As a subclass of ``Tool``, ``TestTool`` provides an implementation for the ``_run`` and ``_arun`` methods, making it easy to execute synchronous and asynchronous functions respectively.
-This class is useful for creating simple tests using the test_tool_run function.
+``TestTool`` is a subclass of ``Tool`` that takes a function as input and returns a predefined string.
+The class is intended for testing purposes and demonstrates how to create and use custom tools within the Automata framework.
+The ``TestTool`` class has a single method named ``run``, which takes a dictionary as input and returns a string.
+It also provides an example of how to use the tool with related symbols like ``pytest.fixture`` and test functions.

 Related Symbols
 ---------------

 -  ``automata.core.base.tool.Tool``
+-  ``automata.tests.unit.test_tool.test_tool``
 -  ``automata.tests.unit.test_tool.test_tool_run``
 -  ``automata.tests.unit.test_tool.test_tool_instantiation``
--  ``automata.tests.unit.test_tool.test_toolkit``

 Example
 -------

-The following code demonstrates the creation of a ``TestTool`` instance and how to execute its synchronous and asynchronous methods.
+The following example demonstrates how to create an instance of ``TestTool``, run the tool with provided input, and obtain the response):

 .. code:: python

-   from automata.tests.unit.test_tool import TestTool
+   from automata.tests.unit.test_tool import TestTool tool_input = {"test": "test"}
    test_tool = TestTool(
        name="TestTool",
        description="A test tool for testing purposes",
-       func=lambda x: "TestTool response",
+       function=lambda x: "TestTool response",
    )

-   tool_input = ("test",)

-   # Synchronous execution
    response = test_tool.run(tool_input)
    print(response)  # Output: "TestTool response"

-   # Asynchronous execution
-   import asyncio

-   async def test_async():
-       async_response = await test_tool.arun(tool_input)
-       print(async_response)

-   asyncio.run(test_async())  # Output: "TestTool async response"

 Limitations
 -----------

-As it is mainly used for testing purposes, ``TestTool`` is not intended for actual use in production environments or comprehensive applications.
-Its functions are primarily for verifying that the underlying functionalities of the ``Tool`` class and related objects are implemented correctly, and largely serve as a utility for these specific testing needs.
+The primary limitation of ``TestTool`` is that it is intended for testing purposes only and does not provide any real-world functionality or use case.
+Its purpose is to serve as an example of how to create and use custom tools within the Automata framework.

 Follow-up Questions:
 --------------------

--  Are there any other use cases for the ``TestTool`` class beyond testing purposes?
+-  How can we create more advanced tools that interact with external services or process complex data?

+-  What are the best practices for designing and implementing custom tools within the Automata framework?